mgreg90/debug_methods/README.md

 # DebugMethods

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/debug_methods`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+DebugMethods is a module that lets you define environment specific methods in your Ruby on Rails app so you can build yourself useful inspection utilities in development without adding weight to your classes in production.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'debug_methods'